brianwcook/label-mod/README.md

 If you get permission errors:

-1. Ensure the script is executable: `chmod +x remove-labels.sh`
+1. Ensure the binary is executable: `chmod +x bin/label-mod`
 2. Check that you have write permissions to the repository
 3. Verify your account has push access to the registry